How To Create A Work Schedule In Google Sheets

 Column A: Date Column B: Task Column C: Assignee Column D: Status

 In this example, Column A will display the date, Column B will display the task or activity, Column C will display the person assigned to the task, and Column D will display the status of the task.
-(See Also: How To Do Alphabetical Order In Google Sheets)
+(See Also: How Do I Password Protect A Google Sheet)

 Step 3: Add Tasks and Assignees